-Few things can be more annoying than living next to a construction zone.
-Whether you're living in a suburban neighborhood with a neighbor installing a swimming pool next door, or an apartment building with your upstairs neighbor expanding his bathroom, construction can be a nuisance.
+Within your home, you're probably hoping for peace and quiet.
+Not drilling, hammering, and the stomping of legions of construction workers.
+Whether you're in a suburban neighborhood with a neighbor installing a swimming pool, or an apartment building with your upstairs neighbor expanding a bathroom, nearby construction can be a nuisance.

 If the construction needs to be done on evenings or weekends when you're home, you might ask your neighbor for a schedule of what type of work will be done and when.
-Most contractors would be able to give a rough idea of this schedule.
+Most contractors would be able to give a rough idea of their timing.
 For example, if they are planning to quietly paint upstairs, you would know it's probably safe to be home.
 If they're planning to demolish a wall next weekend, knowing that in advance would permit you to schedule a weekend trip.

 If you're being dramatically disturbed, it seems possible that your neighbor's work is violating the applicable rules.
 You can likely find these rules on your building management company's website (if you live in a large apartment building) or annexed to your homeowner's agreement (if you own a residential home).

-If your other options have failed, you might consider a lawyer.
+If your other options have failed, you might consider consulting with a lawyer.
 Lawyers can be expensive, and you should try to think about the economic value of having "no disturbance" from your neighbor's construction. ("How much is it worth to me to solve this annoyance?")
 Fortunately, a full-scale lawsuit is not the only meaningful type of help you can get from a lawyer.

 You might retain a lawyer for the limited purpose of writing a letter to your neighbor.
 This is sometimes called a cease-and-desist letter, or a notice of potential litigation.